mixmastamyk/console/docs/readme.rst

       and
       `CLICOLOR <https://bixense.com/clicolors/>`_,
       etc.
-    - Query terminal colors and themes---light or dark?
+    - Query terminal colors and themes—light or dark?
     - Get titles, cursor position, and more.

 Console does its best to figure out what your terminal supports on startup